smourier/WebView2Aot/README.md

 You can build `WebView2.dll` yourself as explained in the previous section, or you can just use the pre-built Nuget package available here [WebView2Aot Nuget](https://www.nuget.org/packages/WebView2Aot/).

-But `WebView2.dll` needs the native `WebView2Loader.dll` (provided by Microsoft) to work.
+Now, `WebView2.dll` does need at least the native `WebView2Loader.dll` (provided by Microsoft) to work.
-`WebView2.dll` comes with a `WebView2Utilities.Initialize` method that will initialize the web view loader if it can find it.
+So, to make it easy, `WebView2.dll` comes with a `WebView2Utilities.Initialize` method that will initialize the web view loader if it can find it.

 To make it work, you can always reference the standard [Microsoft.Web.WebView2 Nuget](https://www.nuget.org/packages/microsoft.web.webview2) package as usual.
 However, it comes with all pre-built WPF & Winforms NET dll and xml, while we only need the native *WebView2Loader.dll* file